tcondeixa/resume/README.md

 **Senior Software Engineer (Cloud Infrastructure)** _August 2021 - Present_

-short summary of your role and responsibilities.
+Operating, improving and extending the AWS infrastructure for 300+ accounts.
+The main focus is on improving cost efficiency, reliability and compliance, while reducing toil and improving user experience for developers.
+Later also operating, improving and extending 200+ Kubernetes clusters.

-- **Lead** the migration of entire AWS central infrastructure to AWS Cloudformation, including the **Development** of a golang application to manage Cloudformation stacks for 300+ accounts and multiple regions (apply, plan, validation).
+- **Lead** the migration of entire AWS central infrastructure to AWS Cloudformation, including the **development** of a golang application to manage Cloudformation stacks for 300+ accounts and multiple regions (apply, plan, validation).
 - **Designed** and **Implemented** a golang service to support the CI/CD by managing AWS Cloudformation stacks for 2000+ engineers, including validation, plan and deployment.